 - An inside peak on his topic for his PhD

-Before I go, I wanted to typed out a key part of the interview.
+Before I go, I wanted to type out a vital part of the interview.

-I know not all of you will listen to the whole interview but it has some great information.
+Not all of you will listen to the whole interview, but it has some great information.

-This was the part that I thought was a must to listen too.
+This was the part that I thought was a must to listen to.

 What is Arthrokinetic Reflex?

-Rick Kaselj: Another thing we were talking about before we got on the call was arthrokinetic reflex.
+Rick Kaselj: Another thing we discussed before we got on the call was arthrokinetic reflex.

-So maybe you can explain how jammed joints can actually lead to muscular weakness.
+So maybe you can explain how jammed joints can lead to muscular weakness.

 Mike T Nelson: You see this a lot.
-I was just talking to someone this morning about this.
-He was saying it exclude dysfunction in runners all the time.
+I was talking to someone this morning about this.
+He was saying it excludes dysfunction in runners all the time.

-So at its simplest level, if I injure my right elbow my body neurologically is not going to let me curl, let’s say, a heavy weight.
+So at its most superficial level, if I injure my right elbow, my body neurologically will not let me curl, say, a heavyweight.

-It’s not going to allow those muscles across the elbow joint to fire at 100 percent.
-Because it goes.
-So since you’re doing a voluntary exercise I’m not going to allow you to complete that motion with this much force because I’m going to try to protect your elbow.
-The body is going to try and protect you from itself.
+It will not allow those muscles across the elbow joint to fire at 100 percent because it goes.
+So since you’re doing a voluntary exercise, I’m not going to allow you to complete that motion with this much force because I’m trying to protect your elbow.
+The body is going to try and save you from itself.
 It’s going to try and prevent you from destroying yourself.
 So the reverse is true.
-If I can get really good mobility in my elbow then my brain goes, “Hey, no elbow problems here.
+If I can get excellent elbow mobility, my brain goes, “Hey, no elbow problems here.
 All systems go.”
-Then you can allow you to lift the heavier object.
-So the theory is if your body is more survival based unfortunately it really doesn’t care about performance.
+Then you can allow yourself to lift the heavier object.
+So the theory is that if your body is more survival-based, it doesn’t care about performance.

-The way to get a performance increase is to make it better able to survive.
-By doing that you’re actually able to increase performance.
-So by getting rid of that arthrokinetic reflex, that jammed elbow joint, that allows you to have much better muscular function at that level.
+The way to get a performance increase is to make it better to survive.
+By doing that, you’re able to increase performance.
+So by getting rid of that arthrokinetic reflex, that jammed elbow joint allows you to have a much better muscular function at that level.

 Thank you so much.